-In the Labels pane, highlight the label to search for.
+In the Labels pane, highlight the label or sub-label to search for.

 A script key contains an encryption key for an encrypted DevWeb script.
 By assigning a script key to a script, you can run the script without having to expose the encryption key within the script itself.

 You create and manage script keys in Assets > Script Keys.
 For details, see Script keys.
-When assigning script keys, you can also create a new key by clicking Create a key.
+When assigning script keys, you can also create a new key by clicking Create.

 To assign a script key to a DevWeb script, select the script and click Keys.
 Select the script key you want to assign and click OK.
 The name of the assigned script key appears in the right pane as part of the general script information.